juvian/wc3-translate/README.md

 8. exportTokens: exports strings to translate via something like google translate.
 Check usage in [Translating a map from scratch](#translating-a-map-from-scratch)
 9. importTokens: imports the exported tokens by exportTokens.
 10. koreanExportToken: subplugin of exportTokens that sets what needs to be exported
+11. reuseTranslations: useful when object ids don't match like in randomized ids maps, making transfering old translations to new map hard.
+This checks old korean strings and if new korean has the same string, reuses the old translation.
+Check example in script protected from package.json

 Example: `node toJson.js path/to/newMap/map.mpq path/to/oldMap/eng_map.mpq path/to/oldMap/map.mpq path/to/output/translations.yaml plugins/setChanged.js plugins/guessTranslations.js`